 You can actually add types in many places where they aren't required, such as variable definitions:

-signature.
-OCaml allows this in many places, and it's useful for
+OCaml allows this in many places, and it's useful for tracking down these

 We'll discuss declaring types below.

-Functions in OCaml are defined in the outer scope.
-Type signatures are optional in OCaml but required in the Dark codebase:
+Functions in ReScript and F# are defined in the outer scope.
+Type signatures are optional but we always use them:

 myFunction has two arguments,